b4stOss/fhevm-rps/DESIGN.md

 ### If I Had More Time

+**1. Testnet Deployment (Sepolia)**

+Development was limited to **local Hardhat network** to optimize development speed and avoid testnet friction (faucet hunting, transaction delays, etc.).
+While the code should theoretically work on Sepolia, deployment would require deeper configuration.

-**1. Multi-Game Factory Pattern** Current design allows one active game per deployed contract.
+**2. Multi-Game Factory Pattern** Current design allows one active game per deployed contract.
 A factory pattern would
 enable:

 - Concurrent games on same deployment